Shadow-bro/C/README.md

-12. Write a program to sort the given n-elements using Quick sort.
+12  Write a program to sort the given n-elements using Quick sort.

-#include<stdio.h>
+#include stdio.h

-#include<conio.h>
+#include conio.h

 void quicksort(int a[],intlow,int high);